advancedroboticsaws/angel/README.md

 		```
 		rostopic pub /camera_joint_position ... position: -30
 		```
-	6. After you finish controlling camera_joint, **please drive camera joint axis to the initial angle of 0 by giving 0 degree command.**
+	6. After you have finished controlling camera_joint, **please drive camera joint axis to the initial angle of 0 by giving 0 degree command.**
 		The camera is supposed to look toward the sky when you turn off Angel's power.

 		```
 		rostopic pub /camera_joint_position ... position: 0
 		```
-	7. If you finish all the steps, type `ctrl + c` on all the termianl you opened to exit.
+	7. If you have finished all the steps, type `ctrl + c` on all the termianl you opened to exit.

 ### Security Sensing test

 <a name="security-sensing-test-step1"></a>

-#### Step 1 `Check the sensor setup`
+#### Step 1 `Check sensor setups`

-Mark the following checklist yourself when you finish each setup.
+Mark the following checklist yourself when you have finished each setup.

 - [ ] Check your sensor model.
 Make sure you have installed the right one.
-- [ ] Make sure you wired each sensor to the correct pin on mega2560.
+- [ ] Make sure you have wired each sensor to the correct pin on mega2560.

 <a name="security-sensing-test-step2"></a>